 Gold should be an important part of a diversified investment portfolio because its price increases in response to events that cause the value of paper investments, such as stocks and bonds, to fall.
 Although the price of gold may be volatile in the short term, it has always maintained its value over the long term.
 Every investment has advantages and disadvantages.
-If you are opposed to having physical gold, buying shares in a gold mining company may be a safer alternative.
+If you are opposed to having physical gold, a physical gold IRA rollover may be a safer alternative.

 Gold stocks generally rise and fall with the price of gold, but there are well-managed mining companies that are profitable even when the price of gold falls.
 While owning gold sounds great and can even be considered responsible during a stock market crash, investing in gold comes with some unique challenges and doesn't always turn out the way you might expect.
 The government is the owner of all gold coins in circulation and ends the minting of any new gold coin.
 If you buy gold coins, for example, they may not be as liquid as you would like, since delivering the physical coins to the buyer can take time.